olivierverdier/femshape/README.md

 # README #

 This is a Python library for computing shape invariants of planar curves using FEM and the FEniCS package.
-To run the module, [FEniCS version 1.5](http://fenicsproject.org) must be installed.
+To run the module, [FEniCS](http://fenicsproject.org) must be installed.

 ## Getting started ##